jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   - **\[Relic] Ghosthelm of Alishazier:** Equip to an ULTHWE PSYKER CHARACTER model.
 That model knows one additional psychic power from the disciplines available to it, and can receive a +1 bonus to its psychic test once per Psychic phase.
   - **\[Warlord Trait] Fateweaver:** Whenever a friendly \<CRAFTWORLD\> unit within 8" of this WARLORD gains a Clairvoyance Die, you can re-roll it.
+In addition, while this WARLORD is on the battlefield (or in reserves if it's the 1st or 2nd battle round), after rolling your Winds of Fate dice, you may set any one of those dice to any number you wish.

   **SPECIAL:** When an ULTHWE PSYKER manifests the Clairvoyance psychic power, they gain an extra Clairvoyance Die.